firasuke/DOTSLASHLINUX/content/post/2017-03-20-What-is-DOTSLASHLINUX.md

 <br>
 <br>
 <br>
-One thing to note is that, this website was created by me (Firas Khalil Khana) and it represents my sole opinion.
+One thing to note is that, this website was created by me (Firas Khana) and it represents my sole opinion.
 Everything mentioned here be it a link, a website, an application ...etc, has my utmost respect.
 <br>
 <br>
 <br>